Fiserv/universal-commerce/docs/documentation/interactiveGuide.md

 Connected Commerce (uCom) provide Site location service to get information of the Gas stations, Go to the [Get List of Petro Sites](..//api/?type=get&path=/v1/petro-sites) and [Get Site Details](../api/?type=get&path=/v1/petro-sites/{siteLocationId}) APIs to explore these API services.

+Once you selected the gas station and found an available pump you will get into the next step

+### Step 4: Authorize the payment

+This step include selecting the gas status, pump number and funding source and authorize.
+The petro cycle start with [Create Petro Transaction](../api/?type=post&path=/v1/petro-transactions) API, once approved the customer will see the message [Begin Fueling] on the pump screen.
+Once the fueling is complete and the nozzle is place back, The authorization completion process takes place in the Connected Commerce (uCom).

+Customer can view the transaction using [Read Petro Transaction](../api/?type=get&path=/v1/petro-transactions/{fdTransactionId}) and view receipt using [Get receipt](../api/?type=get&path=/v1/txhistory/receipts/{fdTransactionId}).

+Customer have the option to [Cancel Transaction](../api/?type=patch&path=/v1/petro-transactions/{fdTransactionId}) before starting the fuelling process.
+Additional service and information can be found [here](../docs/?path=/docs/documentation/APIServices.md)

 <!--
 type: tab
 -->